 No traveller returns."

-The hounds, namely the ‘Nanteos Harriers’ were housed across the Paith valley south of Nanteos.
-The kennel’s original size and shape is not known, but was of architectural design, and now stands in ruin.
+The hounds, namely the ‘Nanteos Harriers’ were housed in the kennel’s on the front lawn, it’s original size and shape is not known, but was of architectural design, and now stands in ruin.
 What is left of the building can been seen from the front of the mansion across the Paith valley south of Nanteos.
-In 1865 the hounds where moved because the dampness of the marshy ground caused ill health.
-The moved to a smaller domain east of Nanteos with improved access, plus a cottage for the handler.
+In 1865 the hounds where moved because the dampness of the marshy ground that caused the dogs ill health.
+They were moved to a smaller domain east of Nanteos with improved access, plus a loft space for the handler to sleep.
 In 1865, 80 hounds made up the ‘Nanteos Harriers’.
 Most of the name began with P (for Powell).

 The old kennel ruin was once used for target practice.
 A large wooden plank with a bell in the centre was nailed to the ruin.
 Everyone, including the servants, would gather outside the front door of Nanteos, using pistols, would aim at the target.
-If they shot a bull’s eye, the bell would ring and the lucky contestant would have a tot of whisky.
+If they shot a bull’s eye, the bell would ring and the lucky contestant would have a tot of whisky as a prize.
 Margaret Powell, not being a good shot, used a small cannon.

-Coming up the drive from Penparcau, surrounded by lush trees, there is a large lake with an ornamental island in the centre.
+Coming up the drive towards nanteos, surrounded by lush trees, is a large lake with an ornamental island in the centre.
 Two dilapidated boathouses stand at the far end.
 During the Powell period the lake was kept in pristine condition with regular maintenance.
 Two boats rowed around the lake in tandem with a sharp blade between them to cut all the lilies, plants and weeds.
 During the freezing winters, ice hockey would have been played on the lake.

-On the front lawn of Nanteos, below the large two beech trees lay the tennis court surrounded by a high fence.
+On the front lawn of Nanteos, below the large two beech trees once laid the tennis court surrounded by a high fence.
 An Ayres Patent Championship tennis post held the tennis nets.
-Maggie Williams’ brother was the all-important boy-ball every August when the Burman family from Birmingham rented Nanteos for their annual holiday during the 1930s.
+Maggie Williams’ brother William was the all-important boy-ball every August when the Burman family from Birmingham rented Nanteos for their annual holiday during the 1930s.
 They would travel to Nanteos in a bus together with over 20 guests.
-One years of Lord Mayor of Birmingham (an uncle of the Burmans) travelled over in his Rolls Royce.
+One year the Lord Mayor of Birmingham (an uncle of the Burmans) travelled to Nanteos in his Rolls Royce.
 One of the maids that came with them to Nanteos fell in love with and married the carpenter, Vernon Rowantree.
 They lived at Nanteos, and then later moved to Piccadilly Terrace, Penparcau.